tramitit/guides/en/germany/applying_for_maternity_benefit.md

 ---

-title: "Applying for Maternity Benefit"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: "Guide to Apply for Maternity Benefit in Germany"
-description: "This is a detailed guide on the process of applying for maternity benefit in Germany."
+- Germany
+date: '2024-06-07'
+description: Learn about maternity benefit in Germany - who needs it, how to apply, required documents, and key details.
+Get financial help during maternity leave.
 draft: false
+meta_title: 'Maternity Benefit in Germany: Guide to Financial Support'
+title: 'Maternity Benefit in Germany: Guide to Financial Support'
-translationKey: "germany-applying_for_maternity_benefit"
+translationKey: germany-applying_for_maternity_benefit
 ---

 ## Description
 ### What is it?